adamdecaf/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/java/sample/cluster/transformation/japi/TransformationFrontend.java#frontend

-Note that the ``TransformationFrontend`` actor watch the registered backend to be able to remove it from its list of availble backend workers.
+Note that the ``TransformationFrontend`` actor watch the registered backend to be able to remove it from its list of available backend workers.
 Death watch uses the cluster failure detector for nodes in the cluster, i.e. it detects network failures and JVM crashes, in addition to graceful termination of watched actor.

 This example is included in ``akka-samples/akka-sample-cluster`` and you can try it by copying the `source <@github@/akka-samples/akka-sample-cluster>`_ to your maven project, defined as in :ref:`cluster_simple_example_java`.
 Run it by starting nodes in different terminal windows.
 For example, starting 2